Islam and secularism

-and thus eliminate "all morality, ethics, or human decency from the controlling mechanisms of society."
+and thus eliminate "all morality, ethics, or human decency from the controlling mechanisms of society".

-A number of pre-modern polities in the Islamic world demonstrated some level of separation between religious and political authority, even if they did not adhere to the modern concept of a state with no official religion or religion-based laws.
+A number of pre-modern polities in the Islamic world demonstrated some level of separation between religious and political authority, the loss of power of the caliphate being a major reason for that, even if they did not adhere to the modern concept of a state with no official religion or religion-based laws.
 Today, some Muslim-majority countries define themselves as or are regarded as secular.
 Many of them have a dual legal system in which Muslims can bring familial and financial disputes to sharia courts whose jurisdiction varies from country to country but usually includes marriage, divorce, inheritance, and guardianship.